Cyber Monday: your sales guide

 Cyber Monday is a big event for Amazon (AMZN, Tech30).
 Last year, shoppers ordered 740 items per second, according to the company.

-Many toys also will be discounted with some Hasbro games, Nerf products and Play-doh items up to 50 percent off.
-Select Lego sets will be 30 percent.
+Many toys also will be discounted with some Hasbro games, Nerf products and Play-doh items up to 50% off.
+Select Lego sets will be 30%.

 The company is also offering discounts on its own devices: The Echo Show will be $179.99, the Dot’s price tag will drop to $29.99 and the Fire HD 10 will be on sale for $99.99.